Revolutionaries and spies on random graphs: Proofs

 \subsection{Proof of Theorem~\ref{thm:12_to_23}}

 In this subsection, we investigate slightly sparser graphs than before, namely, graphs with average degree tending to infinity faster than $\sqrt{n \log n}$.
 Let $G \in G(n,p)$ be a random graph with $\sqrt{\log n / n} \ll p < n^{-0.33}$.
+(The previous results cover graphs with average degree at least $n^{2/3+\eta+o(1)}$ for some $\eta>0$.
+Hence, we may assume that the average degree is at most $n^{0.67}$.)
 Let us first note that $G$ is a.a.s.\ $(2,s)$-e.c., provided that $s=O(1)$.
 Indeed, the probability that this is not the case can be bounded from above by

 which tends to zero even for $s=s(n)$ going to infinity with $n$ slow enough.
 Therefore, it follows from Theorem~\ref{thm:k_ec} that a.a.s.\ $\sigma(G,r,m)=r-m+1$, provided that $r-m=O(1)$.

 In order to deal with $r-m$ tending to infinity with $n$ faster than before, we need to relax slightly the $(2,s)$-e.c.\ property at the price of obtaining a bit weaker lower bound for the spy number.
 For fixed positive integers $l$ and $k$, we say that a graph $G$ is $(1,l,k)$-\emph{existentially closed} (or $(1,l,k)$-\emph{e.c.}) if for any vertex $v \in V(G)$ and two disjoint subsets of $A, B \subseteq V(G) \setminus \{v \}$ with $|A|=l$ and $|B|=k$, there exists a vertex $z \in V(G) \setminus (\{v \} \cup A \cup B)$ not joined to any vertex in $B$, joined to $v$, and joined to \emph{some} vertex in $A$.
 Note that $(1,l,k)$-e.c.\ is a natural generalization of the $(2,k)$-e.c.\ property, which is equivalent to $(1,1,k)$-e.c.
 Any $(1,l_1,k)$-e.c.\ graph is also $(1,l_2,k)$-e.c., provided that $l_1 < l_2$.
 Moreover, any $(1,l,k_1)$-e.c.\ graph is also $(1,l,k_2)$-e.c., provided that $k_1 > k_2$.
 We will use the following observation (since this is a simple generalization of Theorem~\ref{thm:k_ec}, the proof of it is omitted).